John Lowell: Family

 Lowell's ancestor, Percival, a merchant, came from Bristol, England, to Newbury, Province of Massachusetts Bay, in 1639, and his father, John, was the first minister of Newburyport, where he officiated from 1726 to 1767.

-Lowell married his first wife, Sarah (January 14, 1745 – May 5, 1772), sister of Stephen Higginson, on January 8, 1767.
+Lowell married his first wife, Sarah Higginson (January 14, 1745 – May 5, 1772), sister of Stephen Higginson, on January 8, 1767.
 They had three children, including John Lowell Jr. (1769–1840).
 John Lowell Jr.'s descendants include businessmen John Amory Lowell, Augustus Lowell, and Ralph Lowell; federal judges John Lowell and James Arnold Lowell; and siblings author and innovator Percival Lowell, Harvard President A. Lawrence Lowell, and poet Amy Lowell.
 Lowell's wife Sarah died on May 5, 1772.

-Lowell married his second wife, Susanna (1754–1777), on May 31, 1774.
+Lowell married his second wife, Susanna Cabot (1754–1777), on May 31, 1774.
 Together they had two children, including Francis Cabot Lowell (1775–1817), a businessman and namesake of Lowell, Massachusetts.
 Descendants of Francis Cabot include businessman and philanthropist John Lowell Jr., federal judge Francis Cabot Lowell, and architect Guy Lowell.
 Susanna died on March 30, 1777.

-On December 25, 1778, Lowell married his third wife, Rebecca (1747–1816).
+On December 25, 1778, Lowell married his third wife, Rebecca Russell (1747–1816).
 They had four children, including Charles Russell Lowell Sr. (1782–1861).
 Charles Russell's son was the American poet James Russell Lowell; his grandsons included the American Civil War figure Charles Russell Lowell and Boston banker and family lawyer William Lowell Putnam.
 His great-great-grandson was the poet Robert Lowell.

 Other notable children of the daughters and granddaughters of John Lowell include mathematician Julian Coolidge, and writer and biographer Ferris Greenslet.